huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/General Settings/Icon, language and labels.md

 # Icon, language and labels
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-Related articles: Exporting the configuration or translation file;

 When setting up multiple deployments for different user groups, the Huma platform makes it possible to differentiate each deployment, not only by customising the features, but also by adding specific branding and language configurations.
 ## How it works​
 In the **Deployment config** tab, you can configure each individual deployment’s look and feel.